XiaoMi/mobile-ai-bench/README.md

 [![build status](http://v9.git.n.xiaomi.com/deep-computing/mobile-nn-bench/badges/master/build.svg)](http://v9.git.n.xiaomi.com/deep-computing/mobile-nn-bench/commits/master)

 In recent years, the on device deep learning applications are getting more and more popular.
-It's a challenging task for app developers to deploy their deep learning models in their applications.
+It's a challenging task for application developers to deploy their deep learning models in their applications.
 They need to choose proper inference framework, optionally utilizing quantization or compression techniques regarding to the precision-performance trade-off, and finally